bentoml/BentoML/docs/source/quickstart.rst

     For users who already have a DL project, users usually have a ``train.py`` scripts, and thus ``bento_deploy/train.py`` is not needed.

 .. note::
-    For PyTorch usecase, users should have a ``bento_deploy/model.py`` class definition in order to deserialize the model correctly.
+    For PyTorch use case, users should have a ``bento_deploy/model.py`` class definition in order to deserialize the model correctly.

 We then need to prepare a trained model before serving with BentoML.
 Train a classifier model with Scikit-Learn on the